Nikolai Khardzhiev: Early life

-Nikolai Khardzhiev was born in 1903 in Kakhovka, in present-day Ukraine, into a white-collar family; the surname, and Khardzhiev’s features, bespeak Caucasian origins, but he was seemingly loath to discuss his own biography, of which few details are available.
-After graduating from school in Kakhovka in 1920, he briefly worked for his local section of the Commissariat of Enlightenment before studying law in Odesa from 1922–25.
-Literature, however, was his true vocation, and it was on this subject that he lectured in Odesa workers’ clubs and the city’s State Institute of Cinema.
-Living in the garrulous, cosmopolitan city of Babel’s tales, Khardzhiev befriended the poet Eduard Bagritskii, who was instrumental in his move to Moscow in the autumn of 1928.
-Bagritskii was linked to the Constructivist artists, writers and critics of Novyi lef, and it was through him that Khardzhiev met Osip Brik, Viktor Shklovskii and Boris Eikhenbaum.
-Shklovskii—for whom Khardzhiev briefly worked as an assistant—and Brik were the two sponsors of Khardzhiev’s application to join the Union of Writers in 1940.
+Nikolai Khardzhiev was born in 1903 in Kakhovka, in present-day Ukraine, into a white-collar family; the surname, and Khardzhiev's features, bespeak Caucasian origins, but he was seemingly loath to discuss his own biography, of which few details are available.
+After graduating from school in Kakhovka in 1920, he briefly worked for his local section of the Commissariat of Enlightenment before studying law in Odesa from 1922 to 1925.
+Literature, however, was his true vocation, and it was on this subject that he lectured in Odesa workers' clubs and the city's State Institute of Cinema.
+Living in the garrulous, cosmopolitan city of Babel's tales, Khardzhiev befriended the poet Eduard Bagritsky, who was instrumental in his move to Moscow in the autumn of 1928.
+Bagritskii was linked to the Constructivist artists, writers and critics of Novyi lef, and it was through him that Khardzhiev met Osip Brik, Viktor Shklovsky and Boris Eikhenbaum.
+Shklovsky — for whom Khardzhiev briefly worked as an assistant — and Brik were the two sponsors of Khardzhiev's application to join the Union of Writers in 1940.
 Anna Akhmatova, the most famous Russian poet of the Soviet period, was a close friend during the war.
 In 1953 he married for the second time, to a sculptor, Lidia Chaga.